kswope/book-learnin/README.md

 > of the throw invocation is the label symbol.
 If the throw label doesn’t match
 > the catch label the stack will unwind look- ing for a matching catch,
 > eventually turning into a NameError excep- tion if one can’t be found.

+> If you find yourself using exceptions purely for control flow you might want to consider using catch and throw instead.
+But if you find yourself using catch and throw too often, you’re probably doing something wrong.